 While Cincinnati Insurance Company offers the cheapest average home insurance rates for a $200K home in Ohio, Allstate offers the cheapest rates in Ohio for a $400K home, on average.
 Use the table below, see the average home insurance rates in Ohio for Allstate, Cincinnati Insurance, Nationwide, Safeco, and State Farm.

 |Company||Average rates for $400K dwelling|

 |State Farm Insurance Company||$1,451|

 Theft and vandalism or malicious mischief are among the 16 perils a standard homeowners insurance policy protects you from.
-So, how does crime in Ohio compare to other states around the country?
+What are the chances that your property will suffer damages in this way?
+How does crime in Ohio compare to other states around the country?
 The FBI published the following statistics on crime in Ohio for 2016:

 - Property crime - 299,357